GoogleCloudPlatform/abap-sdk-bigquery-toolkit-samples/README.md

    - BW End Routine
  - Process Chain to auto-trigger DTP when there is a change in source data

+Note: Within this tool, you can choose to include the client field from your SAP system as the first column of the BigQuery table.
+To do this, simply select the "Transfer with MANDT field" checkbox.
+If your SAP table uses a different name for the client field (such as RCLNT for the ACDOCA table) instead of the standard MANDT, you must specify that name in the corresponding field on the screen.
+The generated code will then use the correct client field name for the data transfer.

 ![alt_text](images/Data_Transfer_Gen.png "Data Transfer Generator Screen")

 Within Start Routine, the generated code will call the BigQuery Toolkit Data Load Class /GOOG/CL_BQTR_DATA_LOAD to load the data into BigQuery.